stej/Microtools/pub/readme.txt

-First run register.bat and allow the applications to access your Twitter account (only read-only access).
+First run authorize.bat and allow the applications to access your Twitter account (only read-only access).
 New file twitter.accesstoken.txt should appear in the directory.

 And then you may try to run